Experiential Learning

 Social Sciences instructors frequently incorporate hands-on and immersive experiences into their courses, encouraging students to explore new activities and engage in critical reflection which leads to enhanced learning outcomes.

 Bringing experiences into the course setting reduces barriers to active learning and skill-building by meeting students where they are situated, whether it’s in a traditional classroom, online, or in a hybrid environment.
-This ‘instructional’ category primarily includes experiential instruction primarily designed, delivered, and supervised by the instructional team.
+This ‘instructional’ category typically includes experiential instruction primarily designed, delivered, and supervised by the instructional team.

 Field Experiences

-Field Trips
+Field Trips Learn About Field Trips

 Community-Partnered Projects